researchstudio-sat/webofneeds/toolconfig/README.txt

 * Code style schemes, ...
 * Default project settings

 select the jar file in this folder and overwrite it.
+Next, delete all but project.default.xml from the 'options' folder inside the jar (it contains local paths).
-Then delete the unpacked folder (from previous version) and unpack the new jar file.
+Then delete the unpacked folder (created from the previous version) and unpack the new jar file.

 IMPORTING: